aoijs/documentation/src/functions/usdawaitreactionsuntil.md

+---
+description: Makes the bot reply when a user reacts with the given emoji in the certain amount of reactions
+---

 # $awaitReactionsUntil

 This function will make the bot reply when a user reacts with the given emoji in the certain amount of reactions